Instructions and fund agreements

 Questions and answers regarding fund agreements and the fund platform

-Please note that the Swedish Pensions Agency does not provide any advance notice regarding specific issues or individual application cases.
+Please note that the Swedish Pensions Agency does not provide any advance notice regarding specific issues.
 The answers in the Q&A are for guidance only.
 The final assessment of the Swedish Pensions Agency is set out in its decision in each individual case.

 Information to the Swedish Pensions Agency